solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ## Mint Setup

-First, let's define the properties of the Mint Account we'll be creating in the following step.
+First, lets define the properties of the Mint Account we'll be creating in the following step.

 ```javascript